What to do if coronavirus variants leave you stranded overseas

 Watch the clock after getting tested

-The United States requires people flying into the United States to test negative no more than three days before the flight.
-If more than three days pass after the test due to extended delays or cancellations, travelers will need to test again.
+The United States requires people flying into the country to test negative no more than three days before the flight.
+If more than three days pass after the test because of extended delays or cancellations, travelers will need to test again.
 Quigley said airlines should be able to help in that case: “That’s exactly why there are a lot of testing centers in these international airports.”

 Richards said travelers should also check in advance to find out if personal rapid test kits are accepted in their destination.
 If so, travelers can carry extra in case they run into delays.